linode/docs/docs/security/securing-your-server.md

 ## Update Your System--Frequently

 Keeping your software up to date is the single biggest security precaution you can take for any operating system--be it desktop, mobile or server.
-Software updates frequently contain patches ranging from critical security vulnerabilities to minor bug , and many software vulnerabilities are actually patched by the time they become publicized.
-It is important that you ***
+Software updates frequently contain patches ranging from critical vulnerabilities to minor bug fixes, and many software vulnerabilities are actually patched by the time they become publicized.

 ### Automatic Security Updates

-Automatic updates for any operating system is a controvertial topic, especially on servers.
+Automatic updates for any operating system is a controversial topic, especially on servers.
 Nonetheless, CentOS, Debian, Fedora and Ubuntu can be automatically updated to various extents.
 [Fedora's Wiki](https://fedoraproject.org/wiki/AutoUpdates#Why_use_Automatic_updates.3F) has a good breakdown of the pros and cons, but if you limit updates to those for security issues, the risk of using automatic updates will be minimal.

 The practicality of automatic updates must be something which you judge for yourself because it comes down to what *you* do with your Linode, and bear in mind that automatic updates apply only to packages sourced from repositories, not self-compiled applications.
 You may find it worthwhile to have a test environment which replicates your production server.
 Updates can be applied there and reviewed for issues before being applied to the live environment.